CommandDash/packages/readme.md

 CommandDash is growing!

 * **Feature Requests:** Suggest new capabilities for the framework by opening an issue in the [issue tracker](https://github.com/CommandDash/packages/issues).
 * **Bug Fixes:** Encountered any bug?
-Report to us and pull requests with fixes are welcome.
+Report to us and Pull Requests with fixes are welcome.

 We are excited to see what you build with CommandDash!